juhp/koji-tool/README.md

   -P,--packages-url URL    KojiFiles packages url [default: Fedora] -l,--list                List builds
   -L,--latest              Latest build
-  -N,--no-reinstall        Do not reinstall existing NVRs -b,--prefix SUBPKGPREFIX Prefix to use for subpackages [default: base package] -a,--all                 all subpackages
+  -r,--rpm                 Use rpm instead of dnf -N,--no-reinstall        Do not reinstall existing NVRs -b,--prefix SUBPKGPREFIX Prefix to use for subpackages [default: base package] -a,--all                 all subpackages
-  -A,--ask                 ask for each subpackge [default if not installed] -p,--package SUBPKG      Subpackage (glob) to install -x,--exclude SUBPKG      Subpackage (glob) not to install -d,--disttag DISTTAG     Use a different disttag [default: .fc36] -R,--nvr                 Give an N-V-R instead of package name -V,--nv                  Give an N-V instead of package name -h,--help                Show this help text
+  -A,--ask                 ask for each subpackge [default if not installed] -p,--package SUBPKG      Subpackage (glob) to install -x,--exclude SUBPKG      Subpackage (glob) not to install -d,--disttag DISTTAG     Override the disttag -R,--nvr                 Give an N-V-R instead of package name -V,--nv                  Give an N-V instead of package name -h,--help                Show this help text